1. Daily Maintenance Checklist

 - Verify proper tension on belts and tracks.

-- Check the condition of the battery and clean terminals.
+- Check the condition of the battery, and clean terminals.

 - Inspect hydraulic hoses and fittings for signs of wear or leaks.